-Purified steviol glycosides are not absorbed in the upper gastrointestinal tract and therefore do not contribute to any calories to our diet.
+Steviol glycosides are not absorbed in the upper gastrointestinal tract and therefore do not contribute to any calories or impact blood glucose levels.
 When they reach the colon, gut microbes cleave off the glucose molecules and use them as an energy source.
-The remaining steviol backbone is then absorbed via the portal vein, metabolized by the liver, and excreted in urine (Magnuson 2016, Roberts 2008).
+The remaining steviol backbone is then absorbed via the portal vein, metabolized by the liver and excreted in urine.¹,²

 ARE STEVIA SWEETENERS SAFE TO CONSUME?